dmeeco/one-kansei/README.md

 npm run build
 ```
 That will output the full site, with purged and minified CSS and minified html.
 The output will be stored in the `/public` folder.

-## Plunk Newsletter Integration

-- Newsletter modal and form in footer (Bootstrap only, no extra CSS)
-- Form submits to GitHub Actions workflow via repository dispatch
-- JS handler in src/js/services.js and dev/js/services.js
-- Backend scripts and email templates in /scripts and /emails
-- Update API keys and repo info in JS and workflow as needed